courselabs/dev/labs/branching-merging/README.md

 > Make a note of the URL of your fork in the browser window, it will contain your GitHub username.

-My username is `sixeyed` so my fork URL is: https://github.com/sixeyed/dev.
-Yours will be different.
+My username is `sixeyed` so my fork URL is: `https://github.com/sixeyed/dev`. **Yours will be different**.

-Open the VS Code terminal and add your fork as a remote - this tells Git there is a new location where you can push changes:
+Open the project repo in VS Code and then launch a terminal.
+Git understands there may be more than one server to use for pushing and pulling changes - it calls them _remotes_.
+You can add your forked copy of the project as a remote - this tells Git there is a new location where you can push changes:

 ```
 cd ~/Documents/dev

-# make sure you use your real URL!
+# make sure you use your real URL from the GitHub window!
 git remote add fork <your-github-fork url>
 ```

 ## Pushing changes

-Make a change to a file - anything will do - and commit the change.
-You can do that in VS Code using the _View...Source Code_ window, or in the terminal:
+Make a change to a file or create a new file - anything will do - and commit the change.
+You can commit changes in VS Code using the _View...Source Code_ window, or in the terminal:

 ```
 git add --all